Daisy Avellana

 Daisy Avellana (January 26, 1917 – May 12, 2013) was a Filipino stage actress and theater director.
 Avellana was honored as a National Artist of the Philippines for Theater and Film in 1999.

+Early life and education

-Avellana was born Daisy Hontiveros on January 26, 1917, in Capiz, Capiz, (now Roxas City).
+Avellana was born Lourdes Genoveva Dolores Pardo Hontiveros on January 26, 1917, in Capiz, Capiz, (now Roxas City).
+She was the eldest child of Jose Hontiveros and Vicenta Ruiz Pardo.

+Avellana was one of the first graduates of the UST Graduate School with Master of Arts (MA) in English.

+Personal life

 Her husband was Lamberto Avellana, a film and stage director who was also named a National Artist in 1976.
 Daisy and Lamberto Avellana co-founded the Barangay Theater Guild (BTG), together with forty-eight colleagues, in 1939.

-Avellana was one of the first graduates of the UST Graduate School with Master of Arts (MA) in English.
+They had four children, the second being actor and director Jose Mari Avellana.

+Death

 Avellana died on May 11, 2013, at the age of 96.